-The Wheelwright's House: The detailed 1837 plan of Harvington indicates that there was another large house and outbuilding on this site.
-At present little is known of this house.
-According to Bill Gourlay (who learnt this from Steve Cook), who owned Cedar Lodge for 18 years, it was a wheelwright's' house, timber-framed and probably thatched.
+The Wheelwright's House: the detailed 1837 plan of Harvington indicates that there was another large house with barn on this site.
+At present little is known of this house, but according to Bill Gourlay (who learnt this from Steve Cook), who owned Cedar Lodge for 18 years, it was a wheelwrights' house and timber-framed.
 The house was burnt down in 1870.
-It appeared to be on Glebe land as George William Penney had to purchase his rear garden off the Rectory.

-The first document in the Deeds is a conveyance dated 1874 relating to the purchase, for £190, of the 'Cherry Orchard'.
+Job Jelf: the first document in the Cedar Lodge deeds is a conveyance dated 1874 relating to the purchase, for £190, of the 'Cherry Orchard'.
 This is a strip of adjacent land in Hughes Lane, being purchased from Benjamin Bomford by Job Jelf, of Chatsworth in Derbyshire.
 The orchard was bounded on the west by land owned by George Malin, on the north by Glebe land and on the east a messuage (Cedar Lodge), already owned by Job Jelf.
 A plan indicates two property lines on the east depicting the newly built Cedar Lodge, and Poplar Cottage.
 A stone insert high up on the front elevation of Cedar Lodge has the date 1874.
 A later document states that Job Jelf built both Cedar Lodge and Poplar Cottage.

-The next document in the Deeds is a conveyance dated 1888.
+One of the documents in the deeds is a conveyance dated 1888.
 It deals with the purchase of Glebe land from the Rectory by George William Penney.
 The plan on the conveyance indicates that it is the present garden at the rear for which Mr Penney paid £70.
-One of the provisos is that a 'substantial brick wall' is built as a boundary to the garden.
+One of the provisos is that a 'substantial brick wall' was built as a boundary to the garden.